 Most material may be acquired within two weeks, some material may come more quickly.
 Always indicate any deadlines you may have on the ILL form.
 Some international requests may take more than three months to obtain.
 Kudzu libraries agree to expedite ILL delivery, so searching this group of southeastern research libraries online catalog for needed items will generally provide very quick delivery time.
 Always plan on submitting your interlibrary loan requests well in advance of any deadlines you may have.

-Materials generally not available for loan are: pre-1800 imprints, rare books, newspapers and manuscripts (unless available in positive microfilm or from the Center for Research Libraries Catalog (CRL)), some PhD and Masters theses, audiovisual materials and genealogical material.
+Materials generally not available for loan are: pre-1800 imprints, rare books, newspapers and manuscripts (unless available in positive microfilm or from the Center for Research Libraries Catalog (CRL)), some PhD and Masters theses, audiovisual materials, genealogical material, and e-books.
 In addition, photocopies of certain material protected by copyright cannot be obtained.
 Requests for textbook, books and audio/visual items for leisure or recreational reading cannot be obtained through UK's ILL office.
 Please consult your local public library to acquire leisure and recreational reading.
 Material that is in our collection with circulation restrictions may not be requested.
 This includes items on reserve or in non-circulating reference collections, special collections, books charged out to other users, and material in microform format when print format is preferred.
 However, books that are lost or cannot be located after an initial search by library staff may be requested.
 When journals have been sent to the bindery, articles may be requested.

 The Library absorbs up to $40 for acquiring reproductions of articles/chapters/papers or for the loan of material acquired through Interlibrary Loan.
 If cost exceeds $40 the ILL staff will contact the patron to see if they are willing to absorb the extra cost.
 Rush service may often generate extra costs from the supplying library.